-As a whole, based on the recognition that it is important to ensure innovation in ESG evaluation and data providers, the recommendations are limited to basic matters, such as transparency of methodologies, and generally described based on principles, and leave room for exercising creativity and ingenuity by each organization.
+As a whole, based on the recognition that it is important to ensure innovation in ESG evaluation and data providers, the Code of Conduct is limited to basic matters, such as transparency of methodologies, and generally described based on principles, and leave room for exercising creativity and ingenuity by each organization.

-With regard to the definition of ESG data provision services, the Committee thinks the better approach is that technical issues are to be solved one by one.
-Recommendations described above are subject to public consultations, where further opinions will be obtained whether there are any significant problems in actual practices.
-It is important to continuously collect feedback even after the establishment of the Code of Conduct, and to make improvements as necessary.
+With regard to the definition of ESG data provision services, the better approach is that technical issues are to be solved one by one.
+Further opinions will be obtained through public consultation whether there are any significant problems in actual practices.
+The FSA continuously collect feedback even after the establishment of the Code of Conduct, and to make improvements as necessary.

-(vi) Business model
+(v) Business model